Skip to Content

 Kaapse Klopse is a bright festival that takes places in the streets of Cape Town in South Africa.
 A huge parade swans on through with music, dancing and fun, and if you go to this festival in January, you can be a part of it too.

-“The Kaapse Klopse is a Cape coloured minstrel festival that takes place annually on 2 January in Cape Town, South Africa.
-It is also referred to as Tweede Nuwe jaar.
+“The Kaapse Klopse is a Cape coloured minstrel festival that takes place annually in Cape Town, South Africa.
+It’s a great international event in January to try out, also referred to as Tweede Nuwe jaar.
 As many as 13,000 minstrels take to the streets garbed in bright colours, either carrying colourful umbrellas or playing an array of musical instruments.”

 – Kaapse Klopse